The George H. Heilmeier Faculty Award for Excellence in Research

 2001-02: Raymond J. Gorte - "Solid oxide fuel cells"

-Dr. George H. Heilmeier is Chairman Emeritus of Telcordia Technologies, formerly Bellcore, a leading provider of communications software and professional services.
-Prior to announcing his retirement in November 1997, he was Chairman and Chief Executive Officer.
+Dr. George H. Heilmeier was Chairman Emeritus of Telcordia Technologies, formerly Bellcore, a leading provider of communications software and professional services.
+Prior to his retirement in November 1997, he was Chairman and Chief Executive Officer.
 He also served as Senior Vice President and Chief Technical Officer of Texas Instruments, Inc., Director of DARPA and Head of Solid State Device Research at RCA.
-Dr. Heilmeier received international recognition for his discovery of several new electro-optic effects in liquid crystals leading to the development of the first liquid crystal displays for watches, calculators, and instrumentation.
-He holds 15 patents.
+Dr. Heilmeier received international recognition for his discovery of several new electro-optic effects in liquid crystals leading to the development of the first liquid crystal displays for watches, calculators, and instrumentation, and he held 15 patents.

-He served as a White House Fellow, and is a Life Fellow of the IEEE and the American Academy of Arts and Sciences.
-He is a member of the Defense Science Board, and the National Security Agency Advisory Board.
-He serves on the Boards of Directors of TRW, the MITRE Corporation, INET Technologies Inc., Teletech Holdings, and Automatic Data Processing (ADP) Corporation.
-He is also a member of the National Academy of Engineering and Chairman of the General Motors Technology Advisory Board.
+Dr. Heilmeier served as a White House Fellow, and was a Life Fellow of the IEEE and the American Academy of Arts and Sciences.
+He was a member of the Defense Science Board, and the National Security Agency Advisory Board.
+He served on the Boards of Directors of TRW, the MITRE Corporation, INET Technologies Inc., Teletech Holdings, and Automatic Data Processing (ADP) Corporation.
+He was also a member of the National Academy of Engineering and Chairman of the General Motors Technology Advisory Board.
 Dr. Heilmeier's leadership in telecommunications and technology management was also recognized through honorary doctorate degrees from Stevens Institute and the Israeli Institute of Technology (the Technion).